Career Distribution by Myers-Briggs Type

 Public contact vs working alone: Introversion/Extraversion

-Jobs that involve mainly working with others are better for extraverts, especially if they involve selling, persuading, and motivating.
-While Introverts are often capable of doing these things, too, they may find themselves drained in the long run.
+Jobs that involve mainly working with others are better for Extraverts, especially if they involve selling, persuading, and motivating.
+While Introverts are often capable of doing these things, too, they may find themselves drained by the constant interaction with others.

 Hands-on activity vs. abstract speculation: Sensing/Intuition

 A hands-on profession appealing to Sensing types is one where “doing” and “bottom line” are the main goals, as in accounting, trial law, and civil engineering.
 Jobs with short-term, measurable objectives are more attractive to them.
 In contrast, jobs that require foresight and planning are better suited to Intuitives.
 Examples are architectural engineering, teaching law (professors), and financial planning.

 Objective vs. people-oriented decisions: (Thinking/Feeling)